A Healthier Future for Australian Women is on the way

 Women aged 25 to 74 years will be invited every 5 years to have a primary HPV test.
 This includes both vaccinated and unvaccinated women.

-If HPV is not detected, cytology will not be performed and a recommendation to repeat screening in five years will be made.
+• If HPV is not detected, cytology will not be performed and a repeat screening in five years is recommended.

 There will be a combined report for HPV and cytology (LBC) results, which will include a risk category and the recommended management, in line with the new guidelines.

 • Women who are classified as Low risk will be re-invited to re-screen in five years.

 • Women who are classified as Intermediate risk will be invited to have another HPV test in 12 months.
 This is to check that the infection has cleared.

 • Women classified at Higher risk will be referred directly to colposcopy for further investigation.